bkachroo/website/content/index.md

 > During this time, I worked part-time as a consultant for UNC/Codetta Bio (multiplexed biomarker measurements) and built the end-to-end CV pipeline for their microarray digital/qPCR device.

 At Pharos, we next applied climate and weather data to agriculture.
-Using TBs of climate simulations, we developed a generative ML model for temp/precip distributions to evalute changes in crop patterns.
+Using TBs of climate simulations, we developed a generative ML model for temp/precip distributions to evaluate opportunities to change which crops could be grown and systemic risks.
 We had some traction here, but failed to raise a seed round.

 Finally, we pivoted to delivering data-engineering services to engineering/data science teams in infrastructure.
 I built a cloud data-engineering system that provided realtime access to slices of TBs of high-res weather/climate geodata.
 However, at this point, we had long run out of money, and had to shut the company.